Stratovolcano: Lava

 Lava flows from stratovolcanoes are generally not a significant threat to humans or animals because the highly viscous lava moves slowly enough for everyone to evacuate.
 Most deaths attributed to lava are due to related causes such as explosions and asphyxiation from toxic gas.
 Lava flows can bury homes and farms in thick volcanic rock which greatly reduces property value.
 However, not all stratovolcanoes erupt viscous and sticky lava.
 Nyiragongo, near Lake Kivu in central Africa, is very dangerous because its magma has an unusually low silica content, making it much less viscous than other stratovolcanoes.
 Low viscosity lava can generate massive lava fountains, while lava of thicker viscosity can solidify within the vent, creating a volcanic plug.
 Volcanic plugs can trap volcanic gas and create pressure in the magma chamber, resulting in violent eruptions.
 Lava is typically between 700 and 1,200 °C (1,300–2,200 °F).

 Volcanic bombs

 Volcanic bombs are masses of unconsolidated rock and lava that are ejected during an eruption.
-Volcanic bombs are classified as larger than 64mm (2.5 inches).
-Anything from 2 to 64mm is classified as lapilli.
+Volcanic bombs are classified as larger than 64 mm.
+Anything from 2 to 64 mm is classified as lapilli.
 When erupted, volcanic bombs are still molten and partially cool and solidify on their descent.
 They can form ribbon or oval shapes that can also flatten on impact with the ground.
 Volcanic bombs are associated with Strombolian and Vulcanian eruptions and basaltic lava.
 Ejection velocities ranging from 200 to 400 m/s have been recorded causing volcanic bombs to be destructive.